-As reported on the 2018 Annual Report for the MAERB, the examination pass rate for individuals who graduated during calendar year 2016 was 85 percent, which far exceeds the 60 percent threshold set forth by the MAERB.
+As reported on the 2021 Annual Report for the MAERB, the examination pass rate for all individuals who graduated from the Medical Assistant certificate program during the calendar year 2019 was 86.27 percent.
+During this same reporting year (2019), the job placement rate was 77.45 percent.
+Both of these pass rates far exceed the 60 percent threshold set forth by the MAERB.